1afa/sabre-zarafa/README.md

 Don't forget to edit `config.inc.php` and change `CARDDAV_ROOT_URI` to `/`.

-#### Running in a subdirectory
+### Running from a subdirectory

 You can also run Sabre-Zarafa in a subdirectory of your webserver.
-In that case, you can use a variant of this configuration:
+In that case, use a variant of this configuration:

     <Directory /var/www/htdocs/sabre-zarafa>
         DirectoryIndex server.php
         RewriteEngine On
         RewriteBase /sabre-zarafa

-        # If the request does not reference an actual plain file or
+        # If the request does not reference an actual plain file or directory
-        # directory (such as server.php or images/stylesheets), interpret
+        # (such as server.php), interpret it as a "virtual path" and pass it to
-        # it as a "virtual path" and pass it to server.php:
+        # server.php:
         RewriteCond %{REQUEST_FILENAME} !-f
         RewriteCond %{REQUEST_FILENAME} !-d
         RewriteRule ^.*$ /sabre-zarafa/server.php
     </Directory>

     # Files and directories writable by the server should never be public: